 CABG surgery is one of the most common and costly medical procedures performed in the U.S., and it clearly benefits most patients.
 However, up to half of post-CABG patients report elevated levels of depressive symptoms following surgery, and studies indicate these individuals are more likely to experience poorer health-related quality of life, continued chest pains, and higher risk of re-hospitalization and death.

 Numerous clinical trials have demonstrated the effectiveness of collaborative care strategies at improving clinical outcomes for major depression in primary care settings, yet Bypassing the Blues is the first to examine the impact of collaborative care for depression in a population with cardiac disease.
-To promote adoption of our methods by health care providers, we utilized the PHQ-9 and a tested, clinically-efficient two-step method to identify elevated levels of depressive symptoms following CABG surgery, and centralized nurse care managers who delivered collaborative care via telephone to patients and their primary care physicians.
+To promote adoption of our methods by health care providers, we utilized the PHQ-9 and a clinically-efficient two-step method recommended by the American Heart Association to identify patients with elevated levels of depressive symptoms following CABG surgery, and centralized nurse care managers who delivered collaborative care via telephone to patients and their primary care physicians.